Subscribe to my blog to download my new Branding Guide with videos.

 Creating a personality should be part of the brand strategy discussion.

-Jotting down a list of adjectives that pertain to the character of your brand can be quite helpful (check the brand attributes exercise).
+Jotting down a list of adjectives that pertain to the character of your brand can be quite helpful, but only if you stay focused.

 By intimately knowing your customer, you’re able to shape your brand personality in a way that reflects them.